 Once someone has been baptised and confirmed, the Church considers that person Catholic until they die, or until they send a formal letter of renouncement to the bishop (where they were baptised).
 So if you never attended the Church again we'd still consider you Catholic, just like in the Old Testament if a person is born Jewish and born with Jewish blood, they were considered Jewish until death, regardless if they practised or not.
 At baptism and confirmation you came under the blood of Jesus and that is considered indelible.

 On the second question, should you take communion?
-When we say "Amen" upon receiving the Eucharist it is basically saying "yes" to communion, and it's like saying, "I believe everything the Church teaches".
+When we say "Amen" upon receiving the Eucharist it is basically saying "yes" to communion, and it's like saying, "we believe everything the Church teaches".
 This would be difficult for someone in your position.
 Those who are not disposed for communion go up with their arms crossed in an "x" to signify they would like to receive a blessing.
 Most Catholic Churches accept that.
 That's what my Protestant brother does when he comes to Church.
 When you are ready to become a practicing Catholic, it is quite easy.
 Smply go to confession with the intention of returning to the Catholic Church, and you can start the Eucharist again.

 Catholics think succession is necessary in order to have a valid Eucharist